thiendang/admin-microfrontends/README.md

 ### Dynamic Remote Resolution

-This project uses Webpack Module Federation's [Promise-based Dynamic Remotes](https://webpack.js.org/concepts/module-federation/#promise-based-dynamic-remotes), where instead of having to manually specify each remote in the chassis project, we can resolve the values for their `scope`, `module` and `entry` at runtime.
+This project uses Webpack Module Federation's [Promise-based Dynamic Remotes](https://webpack.js.org/concepts/module-federation/#promise-based-dynamic-remotes), where instead of having to manually specify each remote in the shell project, we can resolve the values for their `scope`, `module` and `entry` at runtime.

 When running locally, these values are obtained from the microfrontend manifests served by the [api project](./api/README.md) at http://localhost:3333.